Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Experiments

 \section{Experiments}

+Experiments are conducted on a Linux workstation with Nvidia RTX8000 (48GB) GPU and Intel Xeon W-3175X CPU @ 3.10GHz with 128GB RAM.

-As our methods can work with either affinity matrix/tensor or raw RGB image as input, we test them on i) synthetic point registration problem, which takes affinity matrix/tensor as input i.e. directly learning with Lawler's QAP formulation, ii) QAPLIB dataset with large-scale real-world QAP instances where the network learns to minimize the objective score, and iii) matching semantic keypoints in real images, where CNN affinity is jointly learned with QAP solver.
-In i) and iii), matching accuracy is computed by the percentage of correct matchings among all ground truth matchings.
-We also perform hypergraph and multiple graph matching tests to evaluate our NHGM and NMGM.
+We test Lawler\textquotesingle s QAP in two settings: i) synthetic point registration, which takes affinity matrix/tensor as input, and ii) QAPLIB with large-scale real-world QAP instances where the network learns to minimize the objective score.
+We also test our method for a vision application of Lawler\textquotesingle s QAP in the sense that CNN features of image keypoints are learned and matched on real images.
+For keypoint matching, matching accuracy is computed as the percentage of correct matchings among all true matchings.

+We also perform hypergraph and multiple graph matching tests to evaluate our NHGM/-v2 and NMGM/-v2.
+Our PyTorch implementation of NGM/-v2, NHGM/-v2, NMGM/-v2 involves a three-layer GNN, with graph feature channels $l_1=l_2=l_3=16$.
+Other hyperparameters are set as $\alpha =\hat{\alpha}= 20, \lambda_2 = 1, \lambda_3=1.5$.
+We set batch size=8.
+NGM, NHGM, NMGM are trained with SGD and 0.9 Nesterov momentum~\cite{ICML13nesterov}, and the v2 models are trained with Adam optimizer~\cite{adam}.
+Detailed learning rate configurations can be found in the following part of this section.
+Tab.~\ref{tab:methods_notations} summarizes all our methods and their variants.